opengeospatial/HY_Features/section_7.md

 ### 7.2	The HY_Features conceptual conformance (mapping)

+The HY_Features model is a 'conceptual model', not intended as a directly implementable model for data exchange or persistence.
+The conformance target of the HY_Feature model is therefore a logical model of an implementation that encodes aspects of the HY_Features model.

-Conceptual conformance to the HY_Features model is a matter of being able to unambiguously identify what elements of an implementation schema map to the HY_Features model, and the ability to populate all mandatory elements of the Feature Types present in such mappings.
+Conformance to the HY_Features model is a matter of being able to unambiguously identify what elements of an implementation schema map to the HY_Features model, and inclusion of all mandatory properties of the HY_Feature defined Feature Types in such mappings.

-The HY_Features conceptual model provides the basis for determining whether two references to hydrologic features are references to the same feature, i.e. to determine with what object types the identifiers and names may be assigned, and how to distinguish between the reference concept (e.g. a catchment) and its representation (e.g. flowpath, catchment area or boundary).
+The HY_Features conceptual model provides the basis for determining whether two references to hydrologic features are references to the same feature, i.e. to specify the real world type of features independent of the implementation schema used.
+Specifically, it provides the means to distinguish between the reference concept (e.g. a catchment) and its realizations as geographic features (e.g. flowpath, catchment area or boundary), and hence to declare that different realizations share common concept of hydrological connectivity.

 Disparate systems describing hydrologic features may be mapped to the equivalent HY_Features definitions to disambiguate the local usage of terminology and specific implementation choices made.
-Equivalence here aims to the compatibility of concepts, i.e. the logical similarity which is usually an assessment based on text analyses whereby the referenced concept is considered to be the "lowest common ancestor" of the implementation concept in such a way that the essential properties are met but may be specialized in the relevant context.

-An implementation schema conforming to HY_Features shall provide a formal mapping from one or more Feature Types present in the implementation schema to Feature Types defined in this standard specification, including all mandatory properties defined by the realized HY_Features concept.
-Default values to be assumed must be specified in this mapping.
-Note that use of a formal encoding of HY_Features, in conjunction with conformance to */req/hy_features_conceptual_model/encoding* constitutes such a formal mapping. **[ \*\*\* ?? remove last sentence, since GML encoding is not longer in scope \*\*\*]**
+Note that a direct encoding of HY_Features to an implementation platform such as RDF MAY implement such a mapping through annotation or direct correspondance of names to the HY_Feature elements.

 | **Requirements Class** | [/req/hy_features_conceptual_model](/req/hy_features_conceptual_model) |
 | --- | --- |